ssendhil/Getting_and_Cleaning_Data/README.md

 - `tidy_data.txt` This file contains the first tidy data set created

-- `final_data.txt` This file contains the final data set with the avg of each variable for each activity and each subject
+- `final_data.txt` This file contains the final data set with the avg of each variable for each activity and subject

 - `run_analysis.R` This is the R script that was used to create the data set